trng/dstcmdlauncher/README.md

 (Generate token here: https://accounts.klei.com/login?goto=https://accounts.klei.com/account/game/servers?game=DontStarveTogether)

-.

 ## Advanced usage
 Create empty folder.
 Create shortcut to `StartDSTwithParams.cmd` within this folder.
+Edit shortcut and set working dir to this folder.
 Run `StartDSTwithParams.cmd` via shortcut.
 All necessary filese/folders will be created within this folder.

 Also - you can specify config file name in the command line via shortcut (for example - on desktop).